 Methane has been difficult to detect from Earth or the current generation of Mars orbiters because the gas exists on Mars only in traces, if at all.
 The Tunable Laser Spectrometer (TLS) in SAM provides the first search conducted within the Martian atmosphere for this molecule.
 The initial SAM measurements place an upper limit of just a few parts methane per billion parts of Martian atmosphere, by volume, with enough uncertainty that the amount could be zero.

 “Methane is clearly not an abundant gas at the Gale Crater site, if it is there at all.
-At this point in the mission we’re just excited to be searching for it,” said SAM TLS lead Chris Webster of NASA’s Jet Propulsion Laboratory in Pasadena, Calif.
+At this point in the mission we’re just excited to be searching for it,” said SAM TLS lead Chris Webster of NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “While we determine upper limits on low values, atmospheric variability in the Martian atmosphere could yet hold surprises for us.”

 In Curiosity’s first three months on Mars, SAM has analyzed atmosphere samples with two laboratory methods.
 One is a mass spectrometer investigating the full range of atmospheric gases.
 The other, TLS, has focused on carbon dioxide and methane.
 During its two-year prime mission, the rover also will use an instrument called a gas chromatograph that separates and identifies gases.
 The instrument also will analyze samples of soil and rock, as well as more atmosphere samples.